smartbites/changes/README.md

 ## The Changes Protocol

-The **Changes Protocol** is rooted in three essential phases that guide users through a reflective and iterative governance process.
+The **Changes Protocol** is rooted in three essential phases that guide individuals through a reflective and iterative governance process.
 These phases are designed to foster continuous reflection, ensuring that governance strategies are both resilient and adaptive.

 1. **Choices (Appetizer)**:
-   - This phase encourages users to evaluate key governance input states such as **Character**, **Intelligence**, **Services**, **Community**, or **Systems**.
+   - This phase encourages individuals to evaluate key governance input states such as **Character**, **Intelligence**, **Services**, **Community**, or **Systems**.
-   - Users assess how aligned these input states are with specific principles like **Freedom**, **Inclusion**, and **Diversity** using the **Balance Scale** and **Flavours Compass** tools.
+   - individuals assess how aligned these input states are with specific principles like **Freedom**, **Inclusion**, and **Diversity** using the **Balance Scale** and **Flavours Compass** tools.

 2. **Preparation (Main Course)**:
-   - Users translate insights from the **Choices** phase into actionable governance practices, focusing on areas that require attention or improvement.
+   - individuals translate insights from the **Choices** phase into actionable governance practices, focusing on areas that require attention or improvement.
    - This step involves formulating strategies and plans to ensure better alignment with the selected principles.

 3. **Delivery (Dessert)**:
-   - This final phase helps users refine governance outcomes, ensuring that they are well-aligned with the selected input states and principles.
+   - This final phase helps individuals refine governance outcomes, ensuring that they are well-aligned with the selected input states and principles.
    - The tool generates an AI-ready prompt that provides governance advice based on the user’s input and strategy.

-The **Changes Protocol** is designed to be iterative, meaning users can revisit each phase as needed, refining their governance practices over time.
+The **Changes Protocol** is designed to be iterative, meaning individuals can revisit each phase as needed, refining their governance practices over time.

 ---